- Fulbright Awards

 If you decide you will be unable to take the test on the day you scheduled, please be sure to delete your registration by logging in to the College Board website, selecting “My Registrations” and clicking the blue “delete” option below the test date.

-The test dates for the 2013-14 academic year are as follows:
+The test dates for 2014 are as follows:

 Note: Dates for the 2014-15 academic year will follow a similar pattern and will become available on the College Board website in early June when registration opens.